-Upon a Change in Control, in order to maintain a Participant's rights under the Plan, there shall be an acceleration of any Performance Period relating to any Performance Unit Award, and payment of any Performance Unit Award shall be made in cash as soon as practicable after such Change in Control based upon achievement of the Performance Goals applicable to such award up to the date the Change in Control.
+Upon a Change in Control, in order to maintain a Participant's rights under the Plan, there shall be an acceleration of any Performance Period relating to any Performance Unit Award, and payment of any Performance Unit Award shall be made in cash as soon as practicable after such Change in Control based upon achievement of the Performance Goals applicable to such award up to the date of the Change in Control.
 If such Performance Unit Award was established in shares of Common Stock, the amount of cash to be paid to an Employee with respect to the Performance Unit Award shall be determined by multiplying (x) the number of shares of Common Stock relating to such Performance Unit Award, by (y) the Fair Market Value on the date of the Change in Control.
-Further, Ashland's obligation with respect to such Performance Unit Award shall be assumed, or new obligations substituted therefor, by the acquiring or surviving corporation after such Change in Control.
+Further, Ashland's obligations substituted therefor, by the acquiring or surviving corporation after such Change in Control.
 In addition, prior to the date of such Change in Control, the Committee, in its sole judgment may make adjustment to any Performance Unit Award as may be appropriate to reflect such Change in Control.